-For emergency and survival situations, the best foods to stockpile are dry staples, including beans, rice, wheat, canned food such as soups, stews, fruit, and vegetables, and freeze-dried food in the form of ingredients or whole meals.
-These foodstuffs are shelf-stable, with a shelf life of 2 to 30-years.
+For emergency and survival situations, the best foods to stockpile are dry staples, including beans, rice, wheat, canned food such as soups, stews, fruit, and vegetables, and freeze-dried food of ingredients or whole meals.
+These foodstuffs are shelf-stable, with 2 to 30 years of shelf life.

 Dry, canned, and freeze-dried foods are not the only foods you can store for emergencies, but they are the backbone of any good survival pantry.

 Let’s dig a little deeper and look at the ups and downs of each food type.

 Dry Staples: Cheap

 Dry staples are the bulk of my emergency food supply because they are so cheap and it’s so easy to repackage for long-term storage.
 I have prepared hundreds of pounds of dry staples like black beans, long-grain white rice, hard white wheat with buckets, Mylar bags, and oxygen absorbers.

 Staples are anti-starvation food for severe long-term events like food shortages and economic collapse.
 Learn more about inexpensive survival food.
 Read the Ready Squirrel article, “Best Emergency Food: Cheap to Expensive.”